how-to-prevent-joint-cracks_fd9f05cd-8f74-45d6-98ca-526839f179c1

 Stress Concentration at the Joint

 The joint is a stress concentrator by design, so it sees higher local forces than the rest of the bong even when you handle the piece carefully.
-Any time glass changes thickness, shape, or direction, stress stops spreading evenly and starts focusing at specific edges and corners.
+Any time glass changes thickness, shape, or direction, stress stops spreading evenly and focuses at specific edges and corners.

 A typical joint has several built-in stress risers: the rim where the downstem seats, the taper, and the glass-to-glass connection where the joint is fused to the tube.
-Those areas behave like a mechanical “notch” in engineering terms, and notches are where cracks like to start because the same bump that would be harmless on a straight tube can peak at the joint.
+Those areas behave like a mechanical notch, and notches are where cracks like to start.

 Small defects matter more at the joint than elsewhere.
-Tiny surface scratches from removing a downstem, mineral residue that makes parts stick, or a slightly imperfect fit can create a micro-point where stress concentrates, and borosilicate glass is strong in compression but less forgiving in tension at those microscopic initiation sites.
+Tiny surface scratches from removing a downstem, mineral residue that makes parts stick, or a slightly imperfect fit can create a micro-point where stress concentrates.
+Borosilicate glass is strong in compression but less forgiving in tension at those microscopic sites.

 Downstem Leverage and Side-loading